freeipa/freeipa/workshop.rst

 On **Fedoda 28** you need to enable ``virtlogd``::

-  $ systemctl enable virtlogd.socket
+  $ systemctl enable --now virtlogd.socket
-  $ systemctl start virtlogd.socket

 Finally restart the services::